BLB Solicitors

 Children Act presumptions

-The Children Act requires the court to presume that the involvement of each parent in their child’s life will further the child’s welfare unless there is evidence to suggest that the “involvement of that parent in the child’s life would put the child at risk of suffering harm”.
+The Children Act requires the court to presume that the involvement of each parent in their child’s life will further the child’s welfare.
+That is unless there is evidence to suggest that the “involvement of that parent in the child’s life would put the child at risk of suffering harm”.
 ‘Involvement’ is defined in this context as “involvement of some kind, either direct or indirect, but not any particular division of a child’s time”.
-There is therefore no automatic right to contact between a child and a parent.
+Therefore, there is no automatic right to contact between a child and a parent.

 Risk of harm child protection